 Like most of the world, domestic travel is kickstarting China’s recovery.
 Compared to the previous year, 53% of those surveyed are more likely to travel in their own country and 46% are more likely to travel with their own car.
 Additionally, 33% of respondents indicated they have already booked a domestic accommodation to work from.

 Ahead of Chinese New Year, partners can boost their visibility with the Early 2021 Deal.
-The deal is a promotional offer, providing travelers with a discount while helping partners to attract demand.
-The discounts start at 20 percent and are valid for stays between January 5, 2021 and March 31, 2021.
+The deal is a promotional offer, providing travellers with a discount while helping partners to attract demand.
+The discounts start at 20 percent and are valid for stays between 5 January and 31 March 2021.